jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 ## Save our processed data back to the data lake

 We have done some (basic) data processing.
-We end up with four data frames in memory
+We end up with four data frames in memory:

 * Subject
 * Actor
 * ActorsMovie
 * Movies

-We need now to save that back into our data lake so that we can use PowerBI to analyse that.
-Of course, in this approach we will only have dimensions data and not facts (for a star schema) but again, the idea was to show some C# here ...
+We need now to save that back into our data lake so that we can use PowerBI to analyse it.
+Of course, at this stage we only have dimensions data and not facts (for a star schema), but again, the idea was to show some C# here.

-We have of course several options to save our data frame: csv, parquet, json or directly into an SQL database.
+We have several options to save our data frame: *CSV*, *Parquet*, *json* or directly into a *SQL database*.
 Let's show a simple exemple with CSV:

 ```csharp
 // Destination